NatDave/ML_001/README.md

 # Machine Learning Models

-This repository contains machine learning models that I built while learning machine learning in the early stages of my journey.
+This repository contains machine learning models that I built while learning machine learning in the early stages of my journey (from January 2024).
 Each model is implemented using Python and popular machine learning libraries such as scikit-learn.

 ## Models